Robert C. Schenck (politician)

-Rob Schenck (born July 8, 1975) was a Republican member of the Florida House of Representatives from 2006 to 2014, representing the 44th District from 2006 to 2012 and the 35th District, which included Spring Hill and Brooksville in Hernando County, from 2012 to 2014.
+Rob Schenck (born July 8, 1975) is a Republican member of the Florida House of Representatives from 2006 to 2014, representing the 44th District from 2006 to 2012 and the 35th District, which included Spring Hill and Brooksville in Hernando County, from 2012 to 2014.

 History

 Schenck was born in Somerville, New Jersey, and moved to the state of Florida in 1980, where he attended Central High School.
 He graduated from Pasco-Hernando Community College, now known as Pasco-Hernando State College in 1995 and from the University of Central Florida in 1998.
 Following graduation, Schenck returned to Central High School, where he taught social studies before running for the Hernando County Commission in 2002, defeating incumbent Commissioner Chris Kinglsey.
 Schenck resigned from the Commission in July 2006 so that he could focus on his campaign for the State House of Representatives.

 In September 2014, Representative Schenck was cited for his involvement in an automobile accident, however adjudication was withheld at trial.